naman0r/MindMapr/readme.md

 - cors: To allow cross-origin requests (important for frontend-backend communication).
 - dotenv To load environment variables from a .env file.
 - nodemon Automatically restarts the server when files change.
+- framer motion for cool visual effects in the /home page

 # what i've done so far: